Joe Fraser: Early life and education

-Senior gymnastics career
+Gymnastics career

 2017

-Fraser made his international senior debut in June at the 2017 European Championships in Cluj-Napoca, Romania where he placed fifth in the all-around.
+Fraser made his international senior debut in June at the 2017 European Championships in Cluj-Napoca, Romania, where he placed fifth in the all-around.

 In July, he won the All-Around title at the 2017 British Championships.
-He also won a gold medal on the high bar, silver medal on still rings and bronze medal on parallel bars.
+He also won a gold medal on the high bar, a silver medal on still rings, and a bronze medal on parallel bars.

 Fraser also competed at the 2017 World Championships in Quebec, Canada.

 2018

 Early in the year, Fraser fell from the horizontal bar and damaged ligaments in his ankles, making him unable to compete in the 2018 Commonwealth Games in the Gold Coast, Australia.
 He returned to international competition at the 2018 World Challenge Cup in Guimares, Portugal where he made the pommel horse, still rings and parallel bars finals.

 At the 2018 European Championships in Glasgow, Fraser won a silver as part of the team.
 He also made the parallel bar and horizontal bar finals.

 Fraser also competed at the 2018 World Championships in Doha, Qatar, where the team placed fifth.